Avinger (AVGR) Scheduled to Post Earnings on Tuesday

 Avinger (NASDAQ:AVGR – Get Rating) will post its quarterly earnings results after the market closes on Tuesday, May 10th.
 Analysts expect Avinger to post earnings of ($1.21) per share for the quarter.
-Individual that are interested in registering for the company’s earnings conference call can do so using this link.
+Individual that are interested in participating in the company’s earnings conference call can do so using this link.

-Avinger (NASDAQ:AVGR – Get Rating) last issued its quarterly earnings data on Tuesday, March 22nd.
-The medical device company reported ($1.26) earnings per share (EPS) for the quarter, meeting the consensus estimate of ($1.26).
-The firm had revenue of $2.40 million for the quarter, compared to analyst estimates of $2.30 million.
-Avinger had a negative net margin of 171.88% and a negative return on equity of 117.96%.
-During the same period in the previous year, the firm earned ($1.40) EPS.
+Avinger (NASDAQ:AVGR – Get Rating) last released its earnings results on Tuesday, March 22nd.
+The medical device company reported ($1.26) earnings per share for the quarter, meeting the consensus estimate of ($1.26).
+The company had revenue of $2.40 million during the quarter, compared to the consensus estimate of $2.30 million.
+Avinger had a negative return on equity of 117.96% and a negative net margin of 171.88%.
+During the same period in the previous year, the company posted ($1.40) EPS.
 On average, analysts expect Avinger to post $-5 EPS for the current fiscal year and $-4 EPS for the next fiscal year.

 NASDAQ AVGR traded up $0.02 during trading on Tuesday, hitting $2.66.
 The stock had a trading volume of 69 shares, compared to its average volume of 124,084.
 The company has a debt-to-equity ratio of 1.26, a quick ratio of 4.50 and a current ratio of 5.48.
 The firm has a 50 day moving average price of $4.90 and a 200 day moving average price of $8.37.
 Avinger has a twelve month low of $2.45 and a twelve month high of $29.20.